Why Large Job Boards Are a Trap

 In Conclusion

 In conclusion, I hope this article helps you see why large job boards are a trap.
-Large job boards are designed to give employers a massive volume of choices.
-That works against most job seekers.
-It’s okay to use large job boards at times, but if you’re serious about your job search, you need to take a more proactive approach.
+While convenient and user friendly, large job boards are flawed.
+It’s okay to use large job boards at times, but if you’re serious about your job search, you need to take a more diversified approach.

 About the Author: Doug Levin